Nithur-M/work-from-anywhere/product-manager-jobs.md

 <p><strong>🎉 Final Interview Stage&nbsp;</strong>- we move you to our final round, where you meet cross-functional partners and gain a better understanding of our business and values holistically…</p>
 <ul>
 <li>[30m]&nbsp;<a href="https://handbook.sourcegraph.com/departments/people-talent/talent/process/types_of_interviews/#values-interview">Values Interview</a></li>
-<li>[30m]&nbsp;<a href="https://handbook.sourcegraph.com/departments/people-talent/talent/process/types_of_interviews/#leadership-interview">Leadership Interview</a>&nbsp;with co-founder</li>
+<li>[30m]&nbsp;<a href="https://handbook.sourcegraph.com/departments/people-talent/talent/process/types_of_interviews/#leadership-interview">Leadership Interview</a> with co-founder (Quinn Slack or Beyang Liu)&nbsp;</li>
 <li>We check references and conduct your background check</li>
 </ul>
-<p>Please note - you are welcome to request additional conversations with anyone you would like to meet, but didn’t get to meet during the interview process.</p>
+<p>Please note - you are welcome to request additional conversations with anyone you would like to meet, but didn’t get to meet during the interview process.
+You can learn more about the team <a href="https://handbook.sourcegraph.com/team/">here</a>.&nbsp;</p>